strongSwan in Linux Network Namespaces

 This creates two connected Enthernet interfaces with the given names.
 One is

-) the other is not (it doesn’t matter which
+assigned to a netns (via ip link) the other is not (it doesn’t matter which

 one and it’s also possible to assign both interfaces to two different netns